Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing: Experiments

 \subsection{Neural field deformation}

-Another application of Implicit-ARAP is in implicit geometry processing, specifically handle-guided deformation of neural implicit surfaces.
-The problem was first introduced by \citet{gpnf}, but the literature is missing follow-up proposals of significant improvements over their work. \citet{berzins2023neural} hint at neural shape editing as one of the applications of their method, but a complete implementation is not available.
-Other baselines are obtained by applying explicit methods on the zero level set of a neural field, albeit these methods do not preserve the neural field information.
-We show averaged quantitative results for our method and baselines in \Cref{tab:nfd-metrics}.
-For true implicit methods (Ours and NFGP), we compute volume and area directly from the deformed field $g$.
+The problem of deforming neural fields with handle guidance was first introduced by~\citet{gpnf}, but the literature is missing follow-up proposals of significant improvements over their work. \citet{berzins2023neural} hint at neural shape editing as one of the applications of their method, but a complete implementation is not available.
+Other baselines are obtained by applying explicit methods on the zero level set of a neural field, although these methods do not preserve the neural field information.